Christmas horror: Origins and history

 The genre is part of a seasonal tradition in the UK dating to prehistoric celebrations of the winter solstice.
 Hollywood Reporter said it was part of an early tradition of associating the death of winter with the coming rebirth of spring, citing Shakespeare's 1623 The Winter's Tale as a precursor to the genre.

 Charles Dickens' 1843 A Christmas Carol is an early example of the genre in fiction, which according to the British Film Institute "forever tied the festive season to the genre".
-Dickens wrote other ghost stories with holiday settings, such as the 1866 "The Signal-man".
+Dickens wrote other ghost stories that were explicitly Christmas-themed, such as The Haunted Man (1848), or simply published during the Christmas season, such as "The Signal-Man" (1866).

 M. R. James wrote ghost stories in the early 1900s which he read aloud to friends at Christmas time as part of a tradition of such holiday entertainments.
 In 1954 the American EC Comics published an edition of Vault of Horror titled "...And All Through the House" which featured a killer dressed as Santa.

 Horror was present in Christmas-themed films dating back to the early 1900s.
 Early examples include Wladyslaw Starewicz's Christmas Eve (1913), Victor Sjostrom's The Phantom Carriage (1921), and Christian-Jaque's Who Killed Santa Claus (1941).

 In the 1970s, the BBC broadcast an annual A Ghost Story for Christmas based on James' short stories.
 It later produced Christopher Lee's Ghost Stories for Christmas in which Lee played James reading his stories aloud, and then a reboot of Ghost Story for Christmas, both series airing in the early 2000s.